Lake Maggiore: Flora and fauna

 The flora is strongly influenced by the lake basin, which has allowed the proliferation of typically Mediterranean plants, and also of plants native to the Atlantic areas favoured by the composition of the soil and the abundance of siliceous rocks.
 Lemons, olive trees and bay olive trees grow there.
 The spontaneous vegetation is composed of yew, holly and chestnut trees on the surrounding hills.

-In the lake two species of whitefish live, Coregonus and, less widespread, Coregonus lavaretus.
+The lake is a habitat to two species of whitefish, Coregonus and, less widespread, Coregonus lavaretus.
 Both live in deep water and come ashore only during the spawning in early December.
 There are also perch, pike, chub, burbot, torpedo, eels and Alburnus arborella.
 The lake is home to several species of nesting waterfowl, it also represents an important corridor, a place of rest and feeding for migrations.
-For example: common merganser, royal swan, grebes, gulls, cormorants, ducks.
+For example: common merganser, mute swan, grebes, gulls, cormorants, ducks.

-A number of exotic species have established themselves in the lake, including pikeperch, which has been recorded since 1977; wels catfish, which was first noticed in the early 1990s; and ruffe, introduced in the mid 1990s.
+A number of exotic species have established themselves in the lake, including pikeperch, which has been recorded since 1977; wels catfish, which was first noticed in the early 1990s; and ruffe, introduced in the mid-1990s.
 Wels catfish in excess of 50 kg in weight have been fished from the lake.